-The Ministry of Health and Long-Term Care ("MOHLTC") gave approval to the Hospital to proceed with the Operating Room portion of Phase III as an Early Works project costing \$8,500,000.
-The new Operating Rooms were opened in January 2008.
+The MOHLTC gave approval to the Hospital to proceed with the Operating Room portion of Phase III as an Early Works project which was completed in January 2008.

-The Hospital is currently negotiating with the MOHLTC to get approval for Phase IIIA with costs estimated as a range of \$90,000,000 to \$99,000,000.
-Once the total project costs are approved, it is anticipated that the MOHLTC, as part of their on-going commitment to the Hospital's redevelopment plan, will provide a grant for a significant part of the total project costs of Phase IIIA.
-The balance of Phase IIIA will be funded by the Queensway Carleton Hospital Foundation and the Queensway Carleton Hospital.
-Phase IIIA is currently designed to accommodate a 15-station renal dialysis unit to operate as a satellite of The Ottawa Hospital Regional Chronic Kidney Disease Program.
+The Hospital received approval from the MOHLTC on April 16, 2010 to tender the final phase of restructuring redevelopment or Phase III.
+The costs of construction for this final phase of redevelopment are estimated as a range of \$95,000,000 to \$105,000,000.
+Once the tender price is known and the total project costs are approved, it is anticipated that the MOHLTC, as part of their on-going commitment to the Hospital's redevelopment plan, will provide a grant for a significant part of the total project costs of Phase III.
+The balance of Phase III will be funded by the Queensway Carleton Hospital Foundation and the Queensway Carleton Hospital.

 The Hospital is also involved in the capital expansion project supporting regional cancer care in partnership with the Ottawa Hospital referred to as The Ottawa Hospital Regional Cancer Centre (TOHRCC) Redevelopment project.
-In June 2007, the MOHLTC approved the Chiller Relocation portion of the TOHRCC Redevelopment project as an Early Works project costing \$3,010,000.
-The project was completed in May 2008.
-The Early Works Chiller Relocation is funded by an MOHLTC grant of up to \$2,673,562 and the balance will be funded by the Queensway Carleton Hospital Foundation.
+The MOHLTC approved the Chiller Relocation portion of the TOHRCC Redevelopment project as an Early Works project which was completed in May 2008.